oktadev/react-odyssey/README.md

 ## Usage

+To see how components look and behave, visit https://oktadeveloper.github.io/react-odyssey/

-To see example usage, clone this repository and run:
+Or clone this repository and run:
 - `yarn`
 - `yarn demo`